vlaship/vlaship/README.md

 	linkedIn := "https://www.linkedin.com/in/shipovalov/"

 	summary := `
 	I am a hard worker who enjoys tackling complex problems.
-I spent the past years in an Agile development process using Scrum and Kanban, pushing our releases through CI/CD using Jenkins, Gitlab, and Github Actions as part of a DevOps process.
+I spent the past years in an Agile development process using Scrum and Kanban, pushing our releases through CI/CD using Jenkins, Gitlab, and GitHub Actions as part of a DevOps process.
 I am very autonomous, capable of solving complex problems, and consistently delivering on-time results.
-I am highly skilled in Java, Kotlin, Spring Framework, Hibernate, SQL and NoSQL databases, BigData technologies, DevOps tools, etc. I have had experience managing a small team of developers during a 3-month delivery effort and would like to do more of that.
-I have also helped evaluate new developers and SRE candidates during the interview process.
+I am highly skilled in Java, Kotlin, Spring Framework, Hibernate, SQL, and NoSQL databases, BigData technologies, DevOps tools, etc. I have had experience managing a small team of developers during a 3-month delivery effort and would like to do more of that.
+I have also helped evaluate new developers and SRE candidates during interviews.

 	I am looking for an opportunity to work with a small team of dynamic developers where I can learn and grow.
 I am particularly interested in improving my management and leadership skills.